verivital/onnx2nnv/readme.md

 We will test all the networks from VNN-COMP and ARCH-COMP 2022 first

-Required:
+Requirements:
-ONNX converter from Mathworks
+ - ONNX converter from Mathworks
-NNV
+ - NNV